 - Not shoving Q7s or K3s seems almost crazy because they just print so much.

-- We might be overestimating our opponent’s opening frequency
+- We might be overestimating our opponent’s opening frequency.

-- We’ll get called lighter in the futureif we get caught shoving light
+- We’ll get called lighter in the future if we get caught shoving light.

-- Shoving raggedy hands adds a ton of variance
+- Shoving raggedy hands adds variance.

 - ICM considerations.

-Key things to take note of:
+Here are the key points to take note of:

-- Shove most suited Ax, but occasionally flat something like A5s or A8s for deception.
+- Shove most suited Ax and almost always shove any offsuit Ax, but occasionally flat something like A5s or A8s for deception.

 - We are now playing back at the button 45.4% of the time, meaning that unless the small blind is a gigantic nit, the button is no longer making automatic profit by opening any two (if he’s good post-flop, he still might be).